 “There’s a tragic – and growing – problem in our country, and we doctors call this problem TOFI, which means thin on the outside and fat on the inside.”

-What does it mean to be a TOFI?
+What does it mean to be a TOFI or overfat?
 “It means,” warns Dr. Fruge, “that despite normal weight, you are still at increased risk for diabetes, heart disease, and other diseases related to obesity.”

 Bottom line: Excess body fat, whether it’s around your belly or deep within, is dangerous.

 “So get up and get moving!” encourages Dr. Fruge.
-“And enjoy the many benefits of the Pritikin Eating Plan, rich in healthful whole foods like whole grains, fruits, vegetables, and beans.
+“And enjoy the many benefits of the Pritikin Eating Plan.
+It’s full of healthful whole foods like whole grains, fruits, vegetables, and beans.

 “I know of nothing else in medicine that comes close to what a healthy lifestyle like Pritikin can do.”